Written by Ar. Ruchika Deshpande | Updated October 2025.

 15. Recycle ’em up!

-- Paint old bottles and containers into unique planters for your balcony or patio.
+- Start by painting old bottles or containers into unique planters for your balcony or patio

-- Sew leftover fabric into a colorful patchwork curtain for your balcony entrance.
+- You can also stitch leftover fabric scraps together to make a soft patchwork curtain for the balcony door.

 Estimated Value: ₹200–2,000 / $50-100 for faux, acrylic rocks!

-You can also add a rocky texture by using faux acrylic rocks on screws or brackets.
-Or, you can also opt for a low maintenance option with stone veneers or wallpaper.
+Start by laying a weed barrier or landscape sheet.
+Then just stack in natural or faux rocks to form small layers.
+Finally, plant succulents, cacti, or hardy ornamental grasses in all those gaps, and you’re done!
+Alternatively, you can also add a rocky texture by using faux acrylic rocks on screws or brackets.
+Or you can opt for a low maintenance option with stone veneers or wallpaper.
+The options are endless!

 17. Opt for Broken Tile Art